loki3/flexagonator/custom/explore.md

 Alternately, you can tell it not to turn over the flexagon - _explore (no ^)_ - not shift hinges - _explore (no >)_ - or to not turn it over or shift - _explore (no ^ or >)_.

+When determining unique states, it considers states that are rotated and/or flipped as being the same state.
+For example, states `[0, 1, 2]` and `[1, 2, 0]` are considered to be the same state
+since the second is the same as the first after applying the rotate right flex `>`.

 Note that it won't be practical to explore flexagons with a very large number of states, though the actual limit depends on your system.